-The assessment against Industry and Employment SEPP Schedule 5 is provided in Table 5.2.
+The assessment against Industry and Employment SEPP Schedule 5 is provided in Table 5.3.
 Whilst the criteria are quite generic, the basis for the responses to each criterion is provided next to them.

-Table 5.2: Assessment against Industry and Employment SEPP S Schedule 5 -- ------------
+Table 5.3: Assessment against Industry and Employment SEPP Schedule 5

 Section Criteria Response Would the proposal reduce the safety for any public road?
 No - The proposal would not reduce the safety to the public road because there are no crash-related risks apparent in the crash data.
-8. Safety No - There are very few on-road cyclists in this area, and off-road pedestrians and cyclists are protected by the kerb.
+8. Safety Would the proposal reduce the safety for pedestrians or bicyclists?
+No - There are very few on-road cyclists in this area, and off-road pedestrians and cyclists are protected by the kerb.
 In any event, the change in pedestrian and cyclist safety risk associated with a digital sign installation is considered to be negligible.
 Would the proposal reduce the safety for pedestrians, particularly children, by obscuring sightlines from public areas?
 No - No sightlines for pedestrians and children are obscured by the proposal as the sign is elevated above the road.